 - Banana, Chocolate & Peanut Butter Cookies >>

 - Peanut Butter & Chocolate Biscuits (GF) >>

 Buttery biscuits taste delicious, but it also means that they spread more as butter doesn’t hold shape very well.
 It’s even more important to chill your dough before you bake it if you are using a lot of butter in your recipe.

 One of my favourite gingerbread biscuit dough doesn’t include butter, which makes it perfect for building gingerbread houses.
 I use really old recipe to make mine, whereas most modern recipes for gingerbread use butter, which makes the biscuits to spread out quite a bit.

-Bake at the right temperature
+Bake biscuits at the right oven temperature

 I know that a lot of people are impatient when it comes to baking and they think that pre-heated oven means ‘sort of warm’.
 They often tell me that they don’t have the time (or don’t think, it’s important) and pretty much add their biscuits to the oven, when they switch it on.